coderefinery/coderefinery.org/about/hubs.md

   the University of Helsinki.
 * KTH, Stockholm, sponsored by [PDC](https://www.pdc.kth.se/).
   Workshops every March-April and October-November.
 * NTNU, Trondheim.
-Workshops every February and November.
+Workshops every February and October-November.
 * University of Oslo.
 Workshops every June (and possibly more).